-With the rising costs of higher education, this is the perfect pathway for students wishing to complete a bachelor’s degree with cost in mind.
+With the rising costs of higher education, this is the perfect pathway for high school students wishing to ultimately obtaining a bachelor’s degree.

 Make Penn Highlands a part of your future education with the Penn Highlands Academy.
 High school students will be able to take dual enrollment/ACE courses at discounted rates at their high school and use them toward the completion of an associate’s degree at Penn Highlands after high school graduation.
 The Academy follows a 3+1 approach, enabling students to complete their associate’s degree in one year following graduation.